Speak up for those who cannot speak for themselves;

 United Methodists have a rich history and concern for social justice.
 Inspired by Jesus’ ministry to the poor and marginalized, we continue the work of John Wesley, our founder, who advocated for issues such as prison reform, human rights, the end of slavery, labor justice and the humane treatment of animals.

-The Social Justice Ministry of Manchester UMC works to create awareness and action that addresses the root causes of injustice in our community and beyond.
-This type of work involves identifying the systems and situations that create injustices in our community, nation and world… and then using our influence and voices to help change them for the better.
+The Social Justice Ministry of Manchester UMC works to create awareness and action that addresses the root causes of injustice in our community and beyond and then uses our influence and voices to change systems for the better.

-The team aligns itself with the United Methodist General Board of Church and Society which is an international program board that is dedicated to the work of living faith, seeking justice, and pursuing peace.
-The Church’s specific positions on more than 30 social justice issues can be found online and include the categories of Civil and Human Rights, Economic Justice, Environmental Justice, Health and Wholeness, Peace with Justice and Women and Children.
+At the national and worldwide connectional level, Manchester UMC utilizes resources from the United Methodist Women, https://www.unitedmethodistwomen.org/about and the United Methodist General Board of Church and Society that is dedicated to the work of living faith, seeking justice, and pursuing peace.
+The Church’s specific positions on more than 30 social justice issues can be found online and include the categories of Civil and Human Rights, Economic Justice, Environmental Justice, Health and Wholeness, Peace with Justice and Women and Children https://www.umcjustice.org/.

 If your passion for doing God’s work extends to building relationships, being a change-maker and advocating for others, join the Social Justice Ministry Team.
 Our work starts here, but extends beyond our walls to make our world a better place.

-For more information or to get involved, please contact Trish Gunby, Social Justice Coordinator.
+To get involved, please contact Trish Gunby, Social Justice Coordinator, firstname.lastname@example.org.